MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/import-tool.md

 ms.reviewer: v-brycho
 ---

-# Convert CAD drawings to use them as holograms for Dynamics 365 Guides
+# Convert 3D models to use as holograms in Dynamics 365 Guides

-[!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] lets you create and import your own custom 3D parts by using computer-aided design (CAD) models. [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] supports glTF, GLB, STL, FBX, and PLY file formats.
-You can use a combination of third-party tools to prepare your 3D (CAD) models.
+[!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] lets you create and import your own custom 3D parts by using your own 3D models. [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] supports glTF, GLB, STL, FBX, and PLY file formats.
+You can use a combination of third-party tools to prepare your 3D models.
 For more information, see these topics:

 - [Optimize your 3D models](https://docs.microsoft.com/dynamics365/mixed-reality/import-tool/optimize-models)